US Debit vs. Visa Debit

 Visa Debit Network vs. US Debit Network

-Dual-Message Networks: Some credit card networks, like Visa Debit, also handle debit card transactions, and these networks are frequently referred to as dual-message networks because they can carry out two separate tasks simultaneously.
+Dual-Message Networks: Some credit card networks, like Visa Debit, also handle debit card transactions.
+These networks are frequently referred to as dual-message networks because they can carry out two separate tasks simultaneously.
 The first is a request for permission, and the second is a payment request.
-Money is “borrowed” from the credit card network and “repaid” from the customer’s bank account in this transaction.
+In this transaction, money is “borrowed” from the credit card network and “repaid” from the customer’s bank account.

 Single-Message Networks: Many debit card transactions, including US Debit, are handled using the same single-message networks that financial institutions use for ATM transactions.
 A request is sent to the card issuer to withdraw funds from the customer’s account.